"I apologize for the length of this letter; I didn't have time to make it shorter.” – Mark Twain

 To be a strong leader, you must embrace the changes you need to make.
 The best way to do that is to approach every role as a learning opportunity.
 Look for ways to develop yourself and seek feedback regularly from your team.

 Here's some good posts to help you start your learning journey:

 - Here's how to get more feedback from your team to help you improve.

-- If you’re newly promoted to a senior management role, you need to learn about skip level 1 on 1s to transform your ability to develop others.
+- If you're newly promoted to a senior management role, you need to learn what is a skip level meeting and how it can transform your ability to develop others.